 ZIP codes are what the postal office uses for dividing the U.S. into manageable areas for mail delivery.

-When looking at median household income by ZIP code, an interesting situation arises due to the way Census data is collected: Median household incomes reach a ceiling and are denoted simply as “$250,000+” in areas where household incomes are very high.
+When looking at median household income by ZIP code for 2020 (the last year data were available), an interesting situation arises due to the way Census data is collected: Median household incomes reach a ceiling and are denoted simply as “$250,000+” in areas where household incomes are very high.

-All ZIP codes in which the median household income is greater than $250,000
+This table includes all ZIP codes in which the median household income is above $250,000:

 |07078||Short Hills||New Jersey||4,186||$250,000+|